 Do I need a car in Japan?

-In the more rural areas of Japan, public transport can be a bit slow or infrequent, so it is recommended to have a car.
-In the big cities a car is not necessary and could even be more of a liability.
-Petrol is very expensive in Japan and there are many pricey toll roads.
-Add to this the cost of car maintenance (roadworthiness tests, licence fees etc.) and it becomes very expensive, despite the fact that the car might have had a cheap purchasing price when compared to international standards.
+In the big cities, a car isn't necessary and could even be a liability.
+Petrol is costly in Japan, and there are many pricey toll roads.
+Add to this the cost of car maintenance (roadworthiness tests, licence fees etc.), and it becomes exorbitant, even though the car itself might have a cheap purchase price compared to international standards.

 Is it worth learning Japanese?

-How does one get around Japan?
+How do I get around Japan?